denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 The addition of a screen finally promised to address the problem of electromagnetic legibility.
 In the first stage of its digital development, language became “programmable.”
-Coupled with electromagnetic storage in the second stage, programmable media was freed, to an extent, from its immutable contexts.
+Coupled with electromagnetic storage in the second stage, programmable media was "freed," at least in appearance, from its immutable contexts.
 It was “lighter,” faster, more portable and therefore more itinerant and malleable than print or punch.
 Ferric oxide became the preferred medium for digital storage.
-This new memory layer lay also beyond the reach of human senses.
-It was difficult to access and manipulate mentally.
+But this new memory layer lay also beyond the reach of human senses.
+It was "weighty" in another sense, difficult to access and manipulate mentally.

-Screens added a much needed window onto the memory abstraction.
+Screens added a much needed window onto an opaque memory abstraction.
 On-screen, the topography of electromagnetic storage could be represented visually, obviating the need for double entry or frequent printouts.
 Screens interjected to mediate between input and output.
 They flattened the stratified complexity of a laminate medium to facilitate use.
 Digital inscription remained invisible.
-But the screen simulation could restore the appearance of a single surface.
-As it did so it also obscured the dynamics of mediation.
+The screen simulation could restore the appearance of a single surface.
+As it did so it also obscured the very dynamics of mediation.

 On December 9, 1968, Douglas Engelbart, then the  primary investigator at the NASA- and ARPA-funded Augmentation Research Center at the Stanford Research